 - 1. You can make use of VIVOTEK Installation Wizard 2 on the software CD to easily set up the Network Camera on LAN.
-Please refer to Software Installation on page 12 for details. - 2.
-Enter the Static IP, Subnet mask, Default router, and Primary DNS provided by your ISP or consult your network administrator.
+Please refer to Software Installation on page 16 for details. - 2.
+Enter the Static IP, Subnet mask, Default router, and Primary DNS provided by your ISP or network administrator.

 Subnet mask: This is used to determine if the destination is in the same subnet.
-The default value is "255.255.25.0".
+The default value is "255.255.255.0".

 Default router: This is the gateway used to forward frames to destinations in a different subnet.
-Invalid router setting will fail the transmission to destinations in different subnet.
+Invalid router setting will disable the transmission to destinations across different subnets.